• Skip to primary navigation

 Psychometric and behavioural assessment: just a snapshot or a real insight?

-Last Modified: January 7, 2020
+Last Modified: December 7, 2023

 I’ve always described the assessment process to participants as “taking a snapshot” of them.
 A good psychometric and behavioural assessment is a study of their observed and recorded behaviour at a specific moment in time.
-This might be how they responded to the questions in a personality questionnaire, what they said or did in a work simulation exercise or interview on a specific day – perhaps during an assessment centre.
+This might be how they responded to the questions in a personality questionnaire, what they said, or did, in a work simulation exercise or interview on a specific day – perhaps during an assessment centre.

 Recently, a participant asked whether a snapshot is sufficient to make a judgement.
 This issue comes up very occasionally in feedback interviews: “You didn’t get to see the real me” or “I was having an off day” are two of the variations on this theme that assessors hear often.